Alfresco/alfresco-java-sdk/README.md

 }
 ```

-You can find more information about how to consume REST API at [alfresco-java-rest-api](alfresco-java-rest-api).
+You can find more information about how to consume the REST API at [alfresco-java-rest-api](alfresco-java-rest-api).